 I often collaborate with tommysTV, a local film production company.
 Together, we created a web series for 225 Magazine called Into the Mix and one called Free Booze Friday where I drink with puppets.
 We have also produced culinary video content for Louisiana Office of Tourism’s Louisiana Brewery Trail and Louisiana Culinary Trails, Raising Cane's Chicken Fingers, Visit Baton Rouge, the Louisiana Culinary Institute, Calandro's Supermarket, and more.

-Since 2011 I’ve produced and hosted the award-winning Bite and Booze Radio Show.
-I interview chefs, food and beverage personalities, and organizers of food and drink based events while exploring the capital city’s culinary culture.
+Since 2011 I’ve produced and hosted the Bite and Booze Radio Show.
+The show won a Taste Award as best food or drink radio broadcast in the country in 2014, and a Uniquely Louisiana award from the Louisiana Association of Broadcasters in 2015.
+On the show, I interview chefs, food and beverage personalities, and organizers of food and drink based events while exploring the the culinary culture of wherever I am.

 Head to my contact page if you're interested in hiring me as on-camera talent or to produce culinary content.